MeetMangrove/playbook/routines.md

 **3 - #debrief**

 When you meet someone interesting, write a short debrief.
-It helps you keep track of the people you meet, and creates connexions between Mangrove members.
+It helps you keep track of the people you meet, and creates connections between Mangrove members.

 Key elements:
 - who did you meet?